lizariasc/aws-thought/README.md

 ![Mockup](mockup.png)

 ## Questions
-If you have any questions about this project, contact us through my[GitHub](https://github.com/lizariasc).
+If you have any questions about this project, contact us through my [GitHub](https://github.com/lizariasc).